bdoms/spidermonkey/readme.md

 Include `-d` as a command line argument to turn on debug mode.
 This mode prints out an extreme amount of information useful for debugging, including everything from verbose mode.

+#### Allow Query Parameters

+By default query parameters are ignored, which helps reduce the amount of redundant pages being crawled.
+To turn them on include a `-q` argument.

 #### Logging In